-This post will show how this is achieved in Enscape, usually by default, and then cover some special cases and how to quickly and easily make adjustments to maintain quality lighting and exposure.
-We'll also take a look at the Enscape visual settings.
-These best practices apply to all the Enscape-supported platforms; ArchiCAD, Revit, Rhino, SketchUp, Vectorworks; even though this post focuses on a Revit workflow.
+This post will show how this is achieved in Enscape, usually by default, and then cover some special cases and how to quickly and easily make adjustments to maintain quality interior lighting and exposure.
+We'll also take a look at the Enscape Visual Settings.
+These best practices apply to all the Enscape-supported platforms; Archicad, Revit, Rhino, SketchUp, Vectorworks; even though this post focuses on a Revit workflow.

 TIP #1: Follow along with this post by downloading the free sample Revit model and textures from the Enscape website or via this link.
 Alternatively, for non-Revit users, check out the standalone Enscape file (256 MB download) or the web standalone (browser-based experience) to explore the same project in real time.

-When a Revit model has materials set up correctly and lighting fixtures properly placed, it will look great in Enscape without changing any of the default settings .
+When a Revit model has materials set up correctly and interior lighting fixtures properly placed, it will look great in Enscape without changing any of the default settings.
 For example, the image below was saved using the default ambient lighting and exposure settings.
 Simply starting Enscape in Autodesk Revit can produce beautiful graphics like this without any user-required adjustments to Enscape’s lighting or exposure settings.

 The results shown in the image above are very compelling, but what about models in the schematic design phase that do not have materials fully developed yet or lighting fixtures placed?
 Or what if I want to explore the plenum space, for a project in the construction document phase, to look for structural or MEP issues?
 You may find that the space is too dark.
 This post will address these questions.

-To better understand the issue, we will look at a space, shown below, with no windows, ceiling, or lighting fixtures.
+To better understand the issue, we will look at a space, shown below, with no windows, ceiling, or interior lighting.

 Revit view of subject model

 There are multiple reasons the following scene looks too dark.
 The first reason has to do with the fact that a ceiling, or floor/roof above, has not been modeled to fully enclose the room.
-Thus, a rather large area of the image is showing a very bright sky, which causes all the elements in the foreground to become much darker looking; like when we take a photo of someone standing in front of a brightly lit window.
+Thus, a large area of the image is showing a very bright sky, which causes all the elements in the foreground to look much darker; like when we take a photo of someone standing in front of a sunlit window.

 Example of dark image

 Simply adding a ceiling, or exposed structure, to the space causes Enscape’s auto exposure mechanism to brighten the areas which were previously too dark.
-Of course, changing the time of day would have added additional sunlight, since there was no top on our model, which would have brightened the scene but that is not the proper real-world effect we are aiming for here.
+Of course, changing the time of day would have added natural light and brightened the scene, since there was no top on our model, but that is not the real-world effect we are aiming for here.